Flamen Quirinalis

+Denarius of 126 BCE; on the right is the flamen Quirinalis with QVIRIN on his shield.

 In ancient Roman religion, the Flamen Quirinalis was the flamen or high priest of the god Quirinus.
 He was one of the three flamines maiores, third in order of importance after the Flamen Dialis and the Flamen Martialis.
 Like the other two high priests, he was subject to numerous ritual taboos, such as not being allowed to touch metal, ride a horse, or spend the night outside Rome.
 His wife functioned as an assistant priestess with the title Flaminicia Quirinalis.

 The theology of Quirinus is complex and difficult to interpret.
 From early times, he was identified with the deified Romulus, who originally seems to have shared some common theological and mythological elements with Quirinus.

 Ritual functions

 The flamen Quirinalis presided over at least three festivals, the Consualia Aestiva on August 21, Robigalia on April 25, and Larentalia on December 23.
 Beside these festivals that of Quirinus himself, the Quirinalia, would almost surely require the participation of the flamen Quirinalis.
 The Quirinalia were held on February 17 and must be among the oldest Roman yearly festivals.

 These festivals were all devoted to the cult of deities of remarkable antiquity: Consus has been described as the god of the stored grains (from condere, to store grains in an underground barn or silos).
 Robigus was an evil spirit that could cause mildew and thus damage growing wheat.
 Larenta was a figure connected to the primordial legendary times of Rome or to the founding of the city itself.